Sarazi language: Consonants

+Vowels

 Classification

 In the early 20th century, G.A.
 Grierson observed the similarities with both Kashmiri and with Western Pahari languages, and while noting that Sarazi can almost equally well be classified with either of the two, nonetheless opted to treat it as a dialect of Kashmiri on the basis of shared features in the verbal paradigm and elsewhere.

 Although Sarazi is still sometimes perceived as a Kashmiri dialect, recent studies have generally placed it as a member of the Western Pahari group.
 This further corresponds with the speakers' own perceptions, who do not see their language as related to Kashmiri, and who consider themselves Pahari rather than Kashmiri.

 An alternative proposal has seen the language as intermediate between the two groups but independent of either.
 It has also been conjectured that the language could have originally arisen as a creole.

 Notable events

+Indian Prime Minister Narendra Modi on his visit to Saraz region also conversed in Sarazi with regional population.

+His words were "ku haal cho?"

+which translates to "how are you?" in English.

-A daily news headlines program is broadcast by a news outlet The Chenab Times in Sarazi and Bhaderwahi languages to promote them.
+A daily news headlines program is broadcast by a news outlet The Chenab Times in the Sarazi and Bhadarwahi languages to promote them.